 I’ve been using supermarket loyalty schemes for years now (as I’m sure you have too).
 The main ones being the Tesco Clubcard scheme and Nectar scheme as I use Tesco and Sainsbury’s regularly alongside my main shops at Aldi.

 But I discovered recently that Morrisons also has a relatively new loyalty scheme.
-Now, I’m a fairly infrequent shopper at Morrisons and forgot they even ran a loyalty scheme – probably because their Morrisons Miles scheme from years ago was so pointless.
+Now, I’m a fairly infrequent shopper at Morrisons and forgot they even ran a loyalty scheme – probably because their Morrisons Miles Card from years ago was so pointless.

 This post may contain affiliate links where I receive a small commission at no extra cost to you.
 For more information please read my full disclosure policy.
 All opinions are my own.
 Thank you for supporting my blog.

 What is the Morrisons More Card?

 The More Card is the Morrisons loyalty card scheme – essentially it’s Morrisons’ answer to the Tesco Clubcard and Nectar Card Scheme.
 Now over the years, Morrisons has had a few different loyalty schemes and this is the latest iteration.

 It was introduced in mid-2016 as a replacement to the Match and More price matching program, which was scrapped after just 12 months.
 This was no great surprise due to the complicated nature of the scheme.
 It tried to stand out against Tesco’s price match and the Asda Price Guarantee scheme by matching discounters Aldi and Lidl.
 The problem was the complicated nature of the scheme.

 Instead of just giving you a nice money off coupon like Tesco did, with Match and More, customers had to spend at least £15 per visit to qualify.
 Then if your total shop was cheaper elsewhere you got points credited to your card to save up for a voucher.

 So, you can see why they binned it in favour of More Points.
 So, let’s see how it works.